joshnuss/glue/README.md

 }
 ```

-Now the state is on the server and all users can share it!
+Now the state will be queried from the the server.
+Any changes will be synced between all connected users.

-Just define a GenServer to handle the state on the backend:
+You just need to define a GenServer to handle the hold the state on the backend:

 ```elixir
 defmodule Counter do